-Speed Criteria Cut-Through Volume Criteria 15% (85th percentile speed) of the vehicles on the street exceed 32 mph or 30 mph in a school zone.
-25% or more of the traffic on the street is cut-through traffic.
+Speed Criteria Cut-Through Volume Criteria 15% (85th percentile speed) of the vehicles 25% or more of the traffic on the street is on the street exceed 32-31 mph or 30 mph cut-through traffic. in a school zone.